krishkp22/glass-calculator/README.md

 # glass-calculator
-A simple calculator with glassmorphism UI using vanilla tilt.js
+A simple calculator with glassmorphism effect using vanilla tilt.js